steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

-overview of timelines and tasks, see the Gantt chart in the project description (<https://steno-aarhus.github.io/dif-project/#deliverables-and-milestones>) More specifically, tasks you will do include:
+overview of timelines and tasks, see the Gantt chart in the project description (<https://steno-aarhus.github.io/dif-project/#deliverables-and-milestones>) More specifically, tasks will include:

 -   Refining, critiquing, and improving on the descriptions of the use-cases and the design and architecture of the DIF